oduwole-ayomipo/AirBnB-clone/README.md

 ## Acknowledgments
-ME and @Bobzirroll from Srcimba Community
+ME and Bob ziroll from Srcimba Community